BlueEagle12/Mafia-Blender-Tools/README.md

 ## Overview

-This Blender add-on allows importing game assets from **Mafia: The City of Lost Heaven**, including:
+This Blender add-on allows importing and exporting (Soon) game assets from **Mafia: The City of Lost Heaven**, including:

 - `.4DS` model files
 - `scene2.bin` and `cache.bin` world data files